-- 1. A completed Anderson University Falls School of Business Residential MBA program application form - 2.
-Application essay of no more than 400 words describing why you have chosen to pursue an MBA degree at Anderson University and how you believe these studies will help you attain your career goals - 3.
+- 1. A completed Residential MBA program application form - Application essay of no more than 400 words describing why you have chosen to pursue an MBA degree at Anderson University and how you believe these studies will help you attain your career goals - 3.
 Current resumé - 4.
 Official academic transcripts from all post-secondary institutions attended - 5.
 Three recommendation forms, submitted by individuals able to comment on your abilities and potential - 6.
 Satisfactory Graduate Management Admission Test (GMAT) score